damienwhaley/challenge-seek/README.md

 1. Add the ability to have more than one Price Rule per Product per Customer.
 This would mean that there would be multiple passes over the calculation for the Product and the system would then choose the "winning" price.
 Winning could mean the price which is highest (to favour Seek), or the lowest (to favour the Customer).
 2. Add database persistance.
 In the real world the Products, Customers, and Price Rules would be drawn from a database of some form.
 3. Make this a CLI type application which allows for dynamically adding Customers, Products, Price Rules, and to use these in different Checkout scenarios.
 4. Change the structure to have Price Rules be attached to a Customer.
-I think this makes more sense as the Price Rules more closely align to a customer.
-This means that the
+I think this makes more sense as the Price Rules more closely align to a Customer.
+This means that the way that the Checkout object works will also change.
+I'd recommend attaching a Customer to a Checkout when the Checkout is instatiated.